LaChouetteInformatique/CollectTweets_PythonCLI/readme.md

-CollectTweets_PythonCLI
+collect_tweets_cli
 ======

-This Command line Python App collect and store to disk the last "limit" tweets from: "target" 's twitter account
+This Command line Python App try to collect a given number of tweets from a given twitter account and put them into some json file.

 Prerequisites
 ------------